core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 Same-host proxy

-: A CoAP server that accepts forward proxy requests (i.e., requests carrying the Proxy-Scheme option) exclusively for URIs that it is the authoritative server for is defined as a "same-host proxy".
+: A CoAP server that accepts forward proxy requests (i.e., requests carrying the Proxy-Scheme option) exclusively for URIs that it is also the authoritative server for is defined as a "same-host proxy".

 : The distinction between a same-host and any other proxy is only relevant on a practical, server-implementation and illustrative level;
   this specification does not use the distinction in normative requirements,